jordanrule/jordanrule/README.md

 ### Hi there 👋

-- 🙌 Collaborates on distributed systems implementations in Go
+- 🙌 Collaborates on distributed systems enablement and maintenance
 - 🔭 I’m currently facilitating teamwork in formal methods
 - 🌱 I’m currently learning Haskell